SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 that's equal to the two strings above, even though the multiline string literal has been indented.

-.. testcode:: stringLiterals
+.. testcode:: multiline-string-literals
+   :compile: true

-   -> function generateQuotation() -> String {
+   -> func generateQuotation() -> String {
           let quotation = """
               The White Rabbit put on his spectacles.
 "Where shall I begin, please your Majesty?" he asked.

               "Begin at the beginning," the King said gravely, "and go on till you come to the end; then stop."
               """
           return quotation
       }